4 Ways to Reduce Christmas Spending on Your Kids

 So, how exactly do you reduce Christmas spending on your kids?

-I mean, you don’t want your kid to not get the “latest and greatest” toy.
-And they need to go back to school in a new outfit because everyone else will be wearing new clothes.
+I mean, you don’t want your kid to not get the “latest and greatest” toy under the Christmas tree.
+And they need to go back to school in a new outfit because everyone else will be wearing new clothes from Christmas.

-So, how do you even begin to measure how much you can REALLY AFFORD for each person on your list?
+So, how do you even begin to measure how much you can REALLY AFFORD for each person on your Christmas shopping list?

-Here are some tips to help you reduce Christmas spending on your kids.
+Here are some tips to help you spend less on your kids this Christmas.

 THAT’S A LOT!

-So when I think about that number, it doesn’t really make me feel so bad for not buying my kids A TON of things.
+So when I think about that number, it doesn’t really make me feel so bad for not buying my kids A TON of Christmas gifts.

 I mean really, how much do any of my kids really need?

-So the fact that they’re going to likely be bringing home more than 10 things BEFORE we even give our kids anything means that we’re KIND OF off the hook.
+So the fact that they’re going to likely be bringing home more than 10 Christmas gifts BEFORE we even give our kids a single Christmas present means that we’re KIND OF off the hook of spending a small fortune.

 It is because of this that I am able to share some really great tips on how you can reduce Christmas spending on your kids.